A Brief History of Hosiery and Lacemaking in Nottingham

 This history of an integral part of Nottingham has tried to show how it has changed over the centuries in response to changing social and economic conditions.
 The measures outlined above will ensure that this process will continue.

-This account is based mainly on The Lace Market, Nottingham (2001) by Geoffrey Oldfield of the Nottingham Civic Society, but some additional material from other sources has also been included.
+This account is based mainly on The Lace Market, Nottingham (2001) by Geoffrey Oldfield of the Nottingham Civic Society, but some additional material from other sources has also been included. (such as A Centenary History of Nottingham, edited by John Beckett).

 HOME PAGE CONTACT